 HTTP (Hyper Text Transfer Protocol) is an online procedure for exchanging information between two computers.
 Any information that is sent over HTTP can be intercepted and read by a third party.
-For customers sending their credit card details to you, sending said details via HTTP is a security risk and may create a barrier to making a booking on your site.
+For customers sending their credit card details to you, sending said details via HTTP is a security risk and will create a barrier to booking on your site.

 The addition of HTTPS ( Hyper Text Transfer Protocol Secure) to your website means that any data exchanged between two computers is encrypted so even if the transaction is intercepted by a third party, it cannot be read.

 How do I change my website from HTTP to HTTPS?